pauldiehl/s-crud-ops/README.md

 5. serverless endpoint deploy

-6. Go to API Gateway and enable CORS
+6. (Go to API Gateway and Enable CORS)

-7. Test using your favorite REST client service
+7. (Test using your favorite REST client service)